MICHIGAN COINS FOR

 fort. |

-SURREY HILLS CARRIAGE MUSEUM Mackinac Island, Michigan There
+HILLS CARRIAGE MUSEUM Mackinac

-are two 1-die machines in the retail area of the museum; we are selling them
+in the retail area of the museum; we are selling them separately.
+Mackinac

-separately.
-Mackinac Bridge design: UP39 $1.49
+Bridge design: UP39 $1.49 Mackinac

-Mackinac Bridge design on Ecuador bimetal
+Bridge design on Ecuador bimetal coin: |

 |||||

-ST. IGNACE St. Ignace is the northern terminus of the Mackinac Bridge and one of two
+terminus of the Mackinac Bridge and one of two locations for catching the

-locations for catching the Mackinac Island ferry.
-For most, it is their
+Mackinac Island ferry.
+For most, it is their gateway into the Upper

-gateway into the Upper Peninsula, where the terrain suddenly changes, Paul
+Peninsula, where the terrain suddenly changes, Paul Bunyan is revered, and

-Bunyan is revered, and chain stores and restaurants are fairly scarce.
-You will see that it is common to feature the Mackinac Bridge in
+chain stores and restaurants are fairly scarce.
+You will see that it is

-northern Michigan sets, and an outline map of the Upper Peninsula in U.P sets Check the backstamps and you can see that they are distinctly different
+outline map of the Upper Peninsula in U.P sets Check the backstamps and

 |||||||